jtownson/swakka/readme.md

 endpointImplementation: Params => Route
 ```

-The scala compiler then checks that the parameters in your swagger match those in your endpoint implementation.
+This means the scala compiler can check that the parameters in your swagger match those in your endpoint.

 The Swakka-generated outer Route contains Akka _directives_ that extract these Params from the HTTP request
 (either from the query string, path, headers or request body).

-You can then use pattern matching to get the value of each QueryParameter, PathParameter, etc.
+You can then use pattern match the Param HList to get the value of each QueryParameter, PathParameter, etc.

 The responses from your API are also statically typed using a type parameter.
 Note, however, *the swagger response definitions
 do not modify the generated Route* (they only change how the swagger.json will be rendered).

-Swakka generates two things from your API definition:
+Given your OpenApi definition, Swakka creates two things:
 1) An akka Route
 2) A swagger.json
 Parameters affect both 1 and 2.
 Responses only affect the swagger file.